elotroalex/chiens/_texts/translation.md

 - Killed ...
 I killed him ... with my own hands.
 - It was a November night.
 - We crawled through the sugarcane
-- The machetes laughed at the stars, but we didn't care about no stars.
+- The machetes laughed at the stars, but we weren't thinking about the stars.
 - The sugarcane scarred our faces with a rush of green blades
 - We crawled, machetes in hand
 - Suddenly, howls broke the silence.